Kalamazoo, Michigan: Newspapers

 Kalamazoo is served by one daily newspaper, the Kalamazoo Gazette, which now prints seven and delivers two editions weekly.
 Business Review Western Michigan, a business-to-business publication headquartered in Kalamazoo, covering Western Michigan news, was rolled into MLive online coverage in late 2012.
-The ultimate parent company of both the Gazette and Business Review are Advance Publications, Inc.

 Television

-WWMT, West Michigan's CBS affiliate, is licensed and operates out of Kalamazoo, but serves the entire West Michigan region.
-The station was originally owned and operated by famous broadcasting pioneer (and former Detroit Tigers owner) John Fetzer, as "WKZO-TV".
-Along with television, Fetzer introduced Kalamazoo to radio in 1931, when AM 590 WKZO signed on the air.
-Fetzer also created Kalamazoo's first cable television system, then known as Fetzer Cablevision; it is a predecessor of Kalamazoo's current cable franchise, Charter Communications.
+WWMT is licensed and operates out of Kalamazoo, originally own by John Fetzer.
+Along with television, Fetzer introduced Kalamazoo to radio in 1931, when AM 590 WKZO was founded, and created Kalamazoo's first cable television system, then known as Fetzer Cablevision.

-Public Media Network, located in downtown Kalamazoo, hosts media outlets, including Charter cable channels 187-191 where daily public access programs are produced and aired to the public.
+Public Media Network in Kalamazoo hosts media outlets, including cable channels 187-191 where daily public access programs are produced and aired to the public.